iiieeeve/Gram/readme.md

 # Gram
-This is the code of Gram.
+This is the code of Gram:"Gram: A Large-Scale General EEG Model for Raw Data Classification and Restoration Tasks".

+Please cite:

+>@inproceedings{li2025gram,\
+    title={Gram: A Large-Scale General {EEG} Model for Raw Data Classification and Restoration Tasks},\
+    author={Ziyi Li and Wei-Long Zheng and Bao-Liang Lu},\
+    booktitle={2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},\
+    year={2025},\
+}

 # Requirements
 ` pip install -r requirements.txt `